-IFD can invest in projects at TRL 2-7 and with a maximum of 500.000 € per project.
+IFD can invest in projects at TRL 2-7 and with a maximum of €300.000 per Danish partner in an application and maximum €500.000 per project (if more than one Danish partner).

 IFD investment is given in accordance with "The General Terms and Conditions for International Projects" focus on issues where IFD's terms and administration vary from the Terms and Conditions for the Danish Grand Solutions programme.
 The Terms and Conditions and Guidelines for Grand Solutions apply for all issues not mentioned in the present document.